Pakpak Bharat Regency

-Pakpak Bharat Regency is a regency in North Sumatra, Indonesia.
-The regency covers an area of 1,218.3 square kilometres and it had a population of 40,481 at the 2010 census and 52,351 at the 2020 Census.
+Pakpak Bharat Regency is a landlocked regency in North Sumatra Province of Indonesia.
+It was created on 25 February 2003 from the southern districts of Dairi Regency.
+The regency covers an area of 1,365.6 square kilometres and it had a population of 40,481 at the 2010 census and 52,351 at the 2020 Census; the official estimate as at mid 2023 was 55,172 - comprising 27,890 males and 27,282 females.
 Its seat is the town of Salak.
+It is the least populated regency in North Sumatra; its population is roughly the same as Greenland, the island with the lowest population density in the world.

 Administrative districts

-The regency is divided administratively into eight districts (kecamatan), tabulated below with their reas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (desa and kelurahan) in each district and its post code.
+The regency is divided administratively into eight districts (kecamatan), tabulated below with their reas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district and its post code.

 Demographics

-Etnhic groups
+Ethnic groups

-The tribes that inhabit Pakpak Bharat Regency in general are Pakpak people.
-Besides Pakpak, other Batak ethnicities include Toba and Karo; there are also other tribes such as Malay and Nias and so on.
+The indigenous peoples that inhabit Pakpak Bharat Regency in general are the Pakpak people.
+Besides Pakpak, other Batak ethnicities include Toba and Karo; there are also other ethnic groups such as Malay and Nias and so on.

 Most of the territory of Pakpak Bharat Regency is the ulayat land of the Pakpak people Suak Simsim, so the majority of Pakpak clan in Pakpak Bharat Regency are from Suak Simsim.
-However, there are also other Pakpak clans from the other four asylums.
+However, there are also other Pakpak clans from the other four phylums.

 The Pakpak clans inhabiting Pakpak Bharat Regency include: